Wigner-GPU-Lab/SYCL-PRNG/README.md

 ## Troubleshooting

-The master branch of SYCL-RNG should always compile and tests should always pass on our supported platforms.
+The master branch of SYCL-PRNG should always compile and tests should always pass on our supported platforms.
 Ideally we should be writing portable, standards-compliant SYCL code, and as such it should pass tests on all compatible OpenCL hardware.
 See CONTRIBUTING.md for details about creating bug reports for this project.

 ## Maintainers